 Support Our Impact and Seed Communities

 You can help these organizations continue to make steady progress to substantially improve the lives of boys and young men of color.
 Use the links below to donate through Network for Good.
+You can also donate to the MBK Alliance here.

 The NACA Inspired Schools Network facilitates a local community of practice, documents practices and challenges especially relevant to boys and young men of color, and engages youth in sharing their social-emotional learning experience with local educational leaders, informing future practices and policies.
 In the midst of COVID-19, NACA moved its training online, including short daily videos narrated by youth, elders, and community members.
 The trainers share their talents, including traditional indigenous cooking and recipes, poetry, music, digital storytelling, and more.